 How can I get better at spiritual discernment?

-Many choices we encounter in life aren't directly addressed by the Bible—especially those related to technology or modern culture.
+Many choices we encounter in life aren't directly addressed by the Bible—especially those related to entertainment, technology, or modern culture.
 Sometimes there's no obvious right or wrong choice because people and situations change constantly.
 When we come to these decisions in life, we can exercise our spiritual discernment to find God's truth in the matter.

 Spiritual truth is not always immediately evident to everyone in the room.
 While speaking to His disciples about the Pharisees, Jesus said, "To you it has been given to know the secrets of the kingdom of heaven, but to them it has not been given" (Matthew 13:11).
 As believers, we have access to God's wisdom, and we would be wise to use it!